 “Like all the actions of AFS, I came home with a burning desire to do what one could,” Art noted in the oral history interview.
 He served with the AFS for two years and upon returning home wanted to do anything in his power to promote peace.
 As seen in the trailer for the upcoming documentary The Drivers by Tracy Christian (Sandgrain Productions), Art was a key figure in the beginning of the AFS student exchange programs, helping and counseling the first participants and their host families.
 After being named a director of the student exchange programs in 1949, Art was appointed President of AFS in 1965.
 Following his resignation in 1971, he continued being involved in AFS, serving as a Life Trustee and a volunteer and participating in various committees, reunions, and events with his beloved Peggy.

 The Arthur Howe Jr. Collection housed in the AFS Archives covers a long time span and includes a wide variety of materials, including documents, photographs, and artifacts.
 Not only will this project preserve the collection for posterity, it will also make the collection accessible for people around the world.
 In the boxes there isn’t simply “old stuff”: there is the physical evidence of the impact one man can have on so many people and communities around the globe, and of the role one individual can play in building a more peaceful world.

-This is a post by Elena Abou Mrad, the AFS Archives Fellow who is helping the AFS Archives staff in preserving the Arthur Howe, Jr. Collection.
+This is a post by Elena Abou Mrad, the AFS Archives Fellow who is assisting the AFS Archives staff in the preservation of the Arthur Howe, Jr. Collection.